 Total Administrative Fees - Depending on the nature of the real estate, these usually include professional fees and other general administrative expenses, such as rent of offices and the services needed to operate the property.
-Administrative expenses can be provided either in the following expense subcategories or in a bulk total.
-1) Professional Fees - Fees paid for any professional services contracted for or incurred in property operation; or 2) Other Administrative - Any other general administrative expenses incurred in property operation.
+Administrative expenses can be provided either in the following expenses subcategories or in a bulk total.
+1) Professional Fees - Fees paid for any professional services contracted for or incurred in property operation; or 2) Other Administrative expenses incurred in property operation.